-Future growth and sustainability will come through driving increased revenue from new income protection initiatives, both in terms of the Society's products and distribution markets.
+The Society will focus on being a product provider, distributing through intermediaries.
+Future growth and sustainability will come through driving increased revenue from existing and new income protection initiatives, both in terms of the Society's products and intermediary distribution market.